Holomorphic curves in exploded manifolds: virtual fundamental class: Kuranishi categories

+Note that although we can construct $\rho_i$ so that $\{\rho_i\geq 0\}\subset \ex F(\hat f_i)$ is always compact, we only require this subset be proper over $\ex Z$ so that Definition \ref{Kdef} is compatible with pullbacks; see Definition \ref{K pullback}.

 We shall define Gromov--Witten invariants using a sheaf of sections of $V(\hat f)$ over $\hat f$.
-We need some notion of when these sections are close enough to the canonical section defined by $\dbar\hat f$.
-This notion is provided by compatibly choosing metrics on these $V_{i}$ with the property that, where $\abs{\dbar\hat f}<1$, some $\rho_{j}$ from Definition \ref{Kdef} is greater than $\frac 12$.
-Such a choice ensures that sections that are close to $\dbar$ have their zero sets contained where these $\rho_{j}>\frac 12$.
+We need some notion, (condition \ref{1Sdef} of Definition \ref{Sdef} below), of when these sections are `close enough' to the canonical section defined by $\dbar\hat f$.
+This notion is provided by compatibly choosing metrics on these $V_{i}$ with the property that, where $\abs{\dbar\hat f}\leq 1$, some $\rho_{j}$ from Definition \ref{Kdef} is greater than $\frac 12$.
+Such a choice ensures that sections that are sufficently close to $\dbar$ have their zero sets contained where these $\rho_{j}>\frac 12$.